christyharagan/ml-nordicjs-competition/README.md

 Now, to play the game, go to: ```http://[middle.hostname]:[middle.port]/play.html```, and to view the results, go to: ```http://[middle.hostname]:[middle.port]/results.html```.

 For example, using the default values, these urls become: ```http://localhost:8080/play.html``` and ```http://localhost:8080/results.html```

+How it all works
+--

+At a very high level, there are three primary components:

+ * The client.
+This is written in [polymer](https://www.polymer-project.org/1.0/), but this could easily be written in Angular, React, Ember, etc.
+ * The server which is actually divided into two parts:
+  * The MarkLogic database platform.
+This is the part we're really interested in for your submission.
+Feel free to ask us as many questions as you like about this!
+  * The middle tier, which is a node.js server, which for this sample application is just used to proxy data to the client, since MarkLogic currently doesn't provide WebSocket support (which is what we use for real-time push to the client).
+Instead, the node.js server hosts an HTTP server that MarkLogic calls out to; then the node.js server pushes that out to the client via WebSockets (using the excellent socket.io library).

 Development
 --